How to Travel in the City? (Updated For 2022)

 In case of metro tickets you have to put the ticket in the ticket validation machine (orange coloured box on a metal pole) that’ll stamp a time and date on the ticket.

-A short musical tone confirms that the ticket has been validated.
+A short musical tone and the tiny green light confirm that the ticket has been validated.

 Once you validated the metro ticket you head for the escalator that’ll take you to the metro platform where you wait for the metro car.

 At the top of the escalator ticket inspectors will most likely stop you to check whether you’ve validated your ticket.